Governor: Back-to-back Wisconsin school shootings ‘tragic’

 The shootings at high schools about 90 miles (145 kilometers) apart have shaken the state and caused a renewed debate over how to combat violence in schools.
 On Tuesday, an Oshkosh Police Department resource officer shot a 16-year-old student after the boy stabbed him at Oshkosh West High School.
 On Monday, a Waukesha police officer shot a 17-year-old Waukesha South High School student who pointed a pellet gun at another student’s head.
 Neither of the students who were shot suffered life-threatening injuries.

-“It’s breathtaking and tragic,” Evers said of the events.
+“It’s breathtaking and tragic,” Evers said.
 “The trauma that happens because of this just ripples through the community. ...
 It will take time for people to recover from this.
 Trauma is a significant issue.
 We have to be patient.”

 Evers is a former state superintendent of schools who worked as a principal, school superintendent and administrator before he was elected governor in 2018.
 He said the issue is particularly striking for him, given his background and the fact that has three grown children and nine grandchildren.
-Two of his adult children attended the high school in Osh Kosh where the shooting occurred.
+Two of his children attended the high school in Oshkosh where the shooting occurred.

 Evers said the answer to increasing school safety is multifaceted and includes addressing mental health concerns as well as making guns less available to young people.
 He called a special session of the Legislature for it to take up a universal background check bill and a “red flag” law that would allow judges to take guns away from people determined to be a threat to themselves and others, but Republicans refused to debate the measures.